ihmeuw/cascade-at/docs/epiviz/studycountry.rst

 *Study Covariate*
     The covariate marks a set of studies that behave differently.
-    For instance, that set may have different criteria for incipience of a disease.
+    For instance, different sets of measurements may have different criteria for when a person is said to have the disease.
     We assign a covariate to the set of studies to account for bias from study design.

 *Sex Covariate*